m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 Hi, I'm Emre

-I develop softwares and want to contribute to people's life by doing it.
+I develop software to make a difference in the world.
 Thank you for taking the time to read my resume🙂

 ### Summary

-I usually worked with start-ups and became a little bit of everything besides being an autodidactic developer.
-My strongest side is that I love programming and crave to make a difference in the world.
-And I believe I can contribute to your company's vision.
+I am an autodidact developer, having taught myself various new technologies while frequently working with start-ups.
+I love programming and crave to make a difference in the world.

 ## [Work Experience](#work-experience)